nikmartin/ClipView.Net/README.md

 ClipView.Net
 ============

-A Clipboard viewer, shows hidden HTML source in CLipboard
+A Clipboard viewer, shows hidden HTML source in Clipboard.
+This probably only works on Windows